 The Association has nine regional branches responsible for facilitating local informational and social events.
-They consist of the Fraser River Branch, the Kooteny Branch, the Northwest Branch, the Northwest Branch, the Northern Branch, the Okanagan Branch, the Richmond, Delta Burnaby Branch, the Thompson Nicola Branch, the Vancouver Island Branch and the Vancouver Sea to Sky Branch.
-During the year, the Association provided \$500 (2019 - \$300 to \$500) of funding to four (2019 - four) of the nine regional branches.
+They consist of the Fraser River Branch, the Kootenay Branch, the Northwest Branch, the Northern Branch, the Okanagan Branch, the Richmond, Delta Burnaby Branch, the Thompson Nicola Branch, the Vancouver Island Branch and the Vancouver Sea to Sky Branch.
+During the year, the Association provided \$500 (2020 - \$500) of funding to two (2020 - four) of the nine regional branches.